A new way to lock in your gains

 Housing prices have hit record levels in recent years thanks to a fortuitous combination of low interest rates and low supply; however, the current mix of sky-high prices and rising interest rates are starting to cool the market, and the upper hand is starting to shift to buyers.

-Using Figure Home Advantage can help you lock in the gains from selling without the hassles of moving.
+Using Figure Home Lease Back can help you lock in the gains from selling without the hassles of moving.
 It also releases you from the responsibilities of owning a house, like paying property taxes, managing upkeep, or handling major repairs.
 You can stay as long as you like, as long as you stay current with your payments; and if you decide later that you want to own again, you can buy your home back.

 Cash in on current value